ItoSchum/bilibili_favlist_dump/README.md

 ## Requirement
 - Python3
 - annie
-- FFmpeg & Zsh (only for Shell script)
+- FFmpeg & Bash (only for additional Shell script)

 ### How to Install
 #### Python3